About Atman Retreat

 During my time in grad school I went through my own psychedelic therapy.
 This experience changed my life and gave me relief from complex PTSD and depression.
 After I received my Master’s in Transpersonal Counseling Psychology from Naropa University, I trained in the therapeutic administration of psychedelic medicines.
 As a healer, I feel it is my ethical responsibility to offer the highest quality of care available and see this work as the future of psychotherapy.
-In the last two years I have had the honor of guiding more than 100 life transforming journeys.
+I have had the honor of guiding more than 400 life transforming journeys.
 It is my honor to support your path of self actualization.

 Personally, I am inspired by nature, gardening, mixed media art, and travel.
 I am passionate about sustainability and permaculture.
 Ashtanga Yoga and meditation have been a big part of my life.
 In a few years I envision myself leading medicine retreats at an off grid permaculture community.
 Healing within as we heal our planet together.

-Having attended Burning Man for almost a decade, I have led two camps, and will again be volunteering at the Zendo Psychedelic Harm Reduction Center.
+Having attended Burning Man for almost a decade, I have led two camps, and volunteered at the Zendo Psychedelic Harm Reduction Center.
 Psychedelics, specifically psilocybin mushrooms, set the course for my academic career, first graduating from the University of Arizona with a major in Philosophy and minors in both Physics and Psychology, and then earning a master’s in Consciousness and Transformative Studies from John F. Kennedy University.

 Psychedelic Assisted Psychotherapy, EMDR Therapy and yoga all appeal to me because these therapies help people reach deeper levels within themselves and find their ability to heal.
 There is a letting go and self-processing that provides a foundation for seeing from new vantage points, and an expanded consciousness of a one’s story, life, and experience of being.